arsoba/is-odd-docker/README.md

-# Id Odd Docker Service
+# Is Odd Docker Service

 Useful service for determining odd numbers.